god-s-perfect-idiot/Loo/README.md

-# Loo
+# Rocket
-Loo is a simple programming language currently under development
+Rocket is a simple programming language currently under development